This puts them at higher risk of accidents and disability.

 Our goal is to show that people with disabilities can be valued, productive employees and to provide them with sustainable access to work.

-This three-year programme, funded by UK aid, focuses on training people with disabilities in Bangladesh, Nigeria, Kenya and Uganda, and helping them to find formal employment.
+This programme, part of the Inclusive Futures initiative funded by UK aid, focuses on training people with disabilities in Bangladesh, Nigeria, Kenya and Uganda, and helping them to find formal employment.